Century-making Markram piles on misery for embattled Australia

 New cap Chadd Sayers, who replaced Starc, toiled without success for much of the day before taking two wickets in three deliveries with the second new ball.

-He claimed the prize wicket of AB de Villiers, caught off a faint inside edge, before having nightwatchman Kagiso Rabada caught at mid-off.
+He claimed the prize wicket of De Villiers, caught off a faint inside edge, before having nightwatchman Kagiso Rabada caught at mid-off.

 Sayers bowled 26 overs, more than anyone else, and took two for 64.